Skip to main content

 The Business Case

-Companies with responsible AI practices are 1.7Γ— more likely to scale.
-91% of enterprise RFPs now include ethics requirements.
+Companies with responsible AI practices are 1.7Γ— more likely to scale, and 91% of enterprise RFPs now include ethics requirements.
 Ethics is not a blocker; it's a competitive advantage.

 The Three-Level Framework